 "The cornerstone for managing conflicts of interest is transparency, and that begins with the Investigator's disclosure of Significant Financial Interests to the Institution."
 (CITI)

-The University of Houston is committed to maintaining a research environment that promotes attention to the highest ethical standards for all sponsored and non-sponsored research.
-This commitment includes compliance with regulatory requirements set forth by the Public Health Service (PHS)1,2 and the National Science Foundation (NSF).
+The University of Houston is committed to maintaining a research environment that promotes attention to the highest ethical standards for research.
+This commitment includes compliance with regulatory requirements set forth by the Public Health Service (PHS),1,2 the National Science Foundation (NSF), and other regulatory and ethical bodies.
 It is the responsibility of the University to promote objectivity in research through the establishment of a Conflict of Interest Policy.

 A conflict of interest might take various forms, but includes any circumstance where personal, professional, financial, or other private interests of a person or institution compromise or have the potential to compromise the exercise of professional judgment or obligations, or may be perceived as doing so.
-It is important to note that a conflict of interest depends on the situation; not on the character or the actions of the individual.
+It is important to note that a conflict of interest depends on the situation and how it can be perceived, not necessarily on the character or the actions of the individual.

-The purpose of this policy is to educate individuals about situations that generate conflicts of interest, and to provide means for academic staff members and the University to identify, manage, reduce, and/or eliminate actual or potential conflicts of interest.
+The purpose of this policy is to educate individuals about situations that generate research-related financial conflicts of interest, and to provide means for faculty, staff, students, and the University to identify, manage, reduce, and/or eliminate actual or potential conflicts of interest.
 Every member of the academic community has an obligation to become familiar with, and abide by, the provisions of this policy.

 II.
 Key Definitions

 - Systematic study directed toward fuller scientific knowledge or understanding of the subject studied.
-Research is classified as either basic or applied according to the objectives of the sponsoring agency.5
+Research is classified as either basic or applied according to the objectives of the sponsoring agency.6

-Certification/Disclosure Process - All academic staff members who meet the definition of Investigator (as defined above) must provide certification of their knowledge of and compliance with this policy on an annual basis.
-The certification process involves either a certification of no significant financial interests or the disclosure of existing significant financial interests to the Institution.
-In addition to the annual requirement, the acquisition or discovery of new significant financial interests requires disclosure within 30 days.
+Certification/Disclosure Process - All individuals who meet the definition of Investigator as defined above must provide certification of their knowledge of and compliance with this policy on an annual basis.
+The certification process involves either a certification that no significant financial interests exist, or the disclosure of existing significant financial interests to the Institution.
+In addition to the annual requirement, the acquisition or discovery of new financial interests requires disclosure within 30 days.
 All disclosures are reviewed by the University of Houston's Conflict of Interest Committee (COIC).

 Significant Financial Interest (SFI) - Anything of monetary value, whether the value is readily ascertainable, that 1) is related to the Investigator's professional responsibilities on behalf of the Institution; and 2) belongs to the Investigator or the Investigator's spouse or dependent children.
 Additional details regarding what constitutes a Significant Financial Interest are specified in Section III.

-Financial Conflict of Interest (FCOI) - A significant financial interest that could directly and significantly affect the design, conduct, or reporting of research.6 Similarly, if a significant financial interest could reasonably appear to be affected by the research7, or the interest is in entities whose financial interests would reasonably appear to be affected by the research,6,8 review and elimination or management of the conflict is required.
+Financial Conflict of Interest (FCOI) - A significant financial interest that could directly and significantly affect the design, conduct, or reporting of research.7 Similarly, if a significant financial interest could reasonably appear to be affected by the research8, or the interest is in entities whose financial interests would reasonably appear to be affected by the research,3,9 review and elimination or management of the conflict is required.

 Institutional Responsibilities - Investigators' professional responsibilities on behalf of the Institution including, but not limited to, activities such as research, research consultation, teaching, professional practice, Institutional committee memberships, and service on panels such as Institutional Review Boards and Data Safety Monitoring Boards.
 All duties referred to in the University of Houston Faculty Handbook (PDF) are considered Institutional Responsibilities.

-Institutional Official - the individual at the Institution responsible for the solicitation and review of disclosures of significant financial interests from each Investigator who is participating in, or is planning on participating in, research.
-The Institutional Official for the University of Houston is the Vice Chancellor/Vice President for Research.
+Designated Official - The individual at the Institution responsible for the solicitation and review of disclosures of significant financial interests from each Investigator who is participating in, or is planning on participating in, research.
+The Designated Official for the University of Houston is the Vice Chancellor/Vice President for Research and Technology Transfer.

 III.
 Certification of Compliance

-- A combination of the above two items (stock and income) that exceeds $10,000 ($5,000 for PHS-funded Investigators) during the preceding 12 months,
+Any combination of the above two items (equity and income) that exceeds $5,000 during the preceding 12 months;

-- Income related to intellectual property rights paid by any source other than the Investigator's current Institution.
+Intellectual property rights and interests (e.g. patents and copyrights), upon receipt of such income related to such rights and interests Income related to intellectual property rights in excess of $5,000 paid by any source other than the Investigator's current Institution12.

 The following DO NOT require disclosure:

-- Salary, royalties, or other remuneration paid to the Investigator from the Institution that currently employs the Investigator,
+- Salary, royalties, or other remuneration paid by the Institution to the Investigator if the Investigator is currently employed or otherwise appointed by the Institution,

 A disclosure MUST include:

-- The investigator's current or pending relationship with the outside enterprise or entity in which the academic staff member has a significant financial interest exists;
+- The investigator's current or pending relationship with the outside enterprise or entity in which a significant financial interest exists;

-- The relationship of the research12 to the enterprise or entity,
+- The relationship of the research14 to the enterprise or entity,

 - The means by which the investigator proposes to address actual or potential conflicts of interest that arise from his/her (or immediate family members) dual University and enterprise or entity roles, and